-As of December 31, 2022 and 2021, the Company had 2,312,443 and 2,505,370 warrants, respectively, and 5,065,910 and 4,842,342 options, respectively.
-As of December 31, 2020, the Company had 3,173,186 warrants and 4,673,104 options.
+As of December 31, 2023, and 2022, the Company had 4,455,301 and 2,312,443 outstanding warrants, respectively, and 5,171,394 and 5,065,910 outstanding options, respectively.
 These warrants and awards were not considered when calculating diluted loss per share since their effect is anti-dilutive.
-In addition, contingently issuable ordinary shares that are issuable based on certain conditions (see Note 3) are not included in the potential dilutive shares in calculating the diluted loss per share.
+In addition, contingently issuable ordinary shares that are issuable based on certain conditions (see Note 3) were not included in the potential dilutive shares in calculating the diluted loss per share.

-NOTE 16 - SUBSEQUENT EVENTS:
+NOTE 17 - SUBSEQUENT EVENTS: